mikedane/giraffeacademy.com/content/programming-languages/ruby/18-if-statements-(con't).md

 seo_title: "If Statements Cont | Ruby | Mike Dane"
 subheader:
      greeting: Ruby - Programming Language
      description: This course covers the basics of programming in Ruby.
-Work your way through the videos and we'll teach you everything you need to know to start your programming journey!
+Work your way through the videos/articles and I'll teach you everything you need to know to start your programming journey!
 description: This tutorial covers if statements (con't) in Ruby.
 author: Mike Dane
 image: if-statements-(con't).png